syncfusion-content/javascript-docs/js/Diagram/Group.md

         width: 100,
         height: 100
     }],
-    // set the container as stack.
+    // Sets the container as stack.
     container: {
         type: "stack"
     },